401Unauthorized/broadlink-bridge/README.md

 ### Connect a Blaster

-> Please note, the following was only tested with the RM mini3

 Connecting a new BroadLink device on your local wireless network:

 1. Put the device into AP Mode (reference device manual)
     1. Long press the reset button until the blue LED is blinking quickly
     2. Long press again until blue LED is blinking slowly
 2. Manually connect your computer to the WiFi SSID named _BroadlinkProv_
-3. Use the CLI to provide your wifi name (SSID), wifi password, and the security mode number to the device:
+3. Use the CLI to provide your wifi name (SSID), wifi password and the security mode number to the device
+4. It is recommended to monitor your router's UI/app to see if/when the device connects to your network
+5. Write down the device's IP address, MAC address and possibly set a [Static IP](https://www.lifewire.com/what-is-a-static-ip-address-2626012) for the device as well

+#### Security Mode Number

 | Number | Security    |
 | ------ | ----------- |